stas/thesis/chapters/3_evaluation.md

    search.

-Following these simple conversation states, we could show in an easier way what is the general status of his account.
+Following these simple conversation states, we could show in an easier way what is the general status of the user account.

 \includegraphics[scale=0.39]{conversation-screen}

 The conversation screen was completely redesigned with the goal to save the user as much time and actions as possible.
 While the messages list looks similar to an email thread, the message composer became a minimal text editor.
-The composer area features a floating cursor carrying action buttons to add attachments to the current message or mention/add participants from the friends list.
+The composer area features a floating cursor.
+The cursor carries action buttons to add attachments to the current message or mention/add participants from the friends list.
 Attachments action opens a simple dialog and allows to embed one of the available attachment types.
 All the options and navigation inside the editor has intuitive keyboard support.
 Finally the text features markdown support and the contact list supports auto-complete.

-This screen also supports real-time updates coming from the Web API.
-The messages sent by participants will show up instantly, in a way similar to the the instant messaging communication software.
+This screen also supports real-time updates coming from the web API.
+Where the messages sent by participants show up instantly.
+This is very similar to the instant messaging communication software.

 ## Client implementation

 By using Ember.js to build the client, we could leverage its models that were designed for ReSTful APIs.
-This way a model named conversation will always use the conversations resource endpoints of the API and appropriate HTTP methods to create, delete or update a record.
+This way a model named _conversation_ will always use the _conversations_ resource endpoints of the API and the appropriate HTTP methods to create, delete or update a record.

 In order to provide the client with the real-time updates we provided the application with an initializer that connects to the application WebSocket